MEE Subjects | Key Topics, Frequencies, and Expert Strategies

 Torts

-1. Survival actions and wrongful death claims are available where appropriate; and
+1. Survival actions and wrongful death claims are available where appropriate.

-2. The standards for pure comparative blame and joint and several liability apply unless otherwise stated.
+2. Standards for pure comparative blame and joint and several liability apply unless otherwise stated.

 Tort law involves civil wrongs causing harm or injury, where the injured party may seek compensation.
 It covers: